What is Atheism for Lent?

 Week 2: God is Not

 Peter Rollins introduces this week’s reflections by exploring various arguments against the existence of God.
 Throughout history, many thinkers have sought to demonstrate that the idea of God is improbable, incoherent, or even impossible.
-(This video is from AfL 2024 as the 2025 version was never delivered, but it should cover the same concepts in what we will be reading this week.
-If an updated video is made available, it will be uploaded here.)

 • Jean Meslier (1664–1729) was a French Catholic priest who secretly authored the first systematic text wholly devoted to atheism.
 Though his work remained largely unknown for many years, it is now increasingly regarded as foundational to modern atheism.
 His scathing critique was only discovered after his death.